lichen-community-systems/youme/docs/midi-events.md

 }
 ```

+In addition to the required `type` parameter (which in this case must be set to `songSelect`), "song select"
+messages require the following parameter:

 | Parameter | Description              | Minimum | Maximum |
 |-----------|--------------------------|---------|---------|
 | `value`   | The song number to play. | 0       | 127     |

 ## Start

 Start the current sequence from the beginning.
-In the JSON format used by YouMe, this message would look something like:
+In the JSON format used by YouMe, this message looks something like:

 ```json5
 {